-Elements of the Level 5 Undergraduate Diploma Descriptors Knowledge and The graduates should be able to demonstrate the acquisition of: understanding theoretical and technical knowledge in broad multidisciplinary contexts within the chosen fields of learning, deeper knowledge and understanding of one of the learning areas and its underlying principles and theories, procedural knowledge required for performing skilled or paraprofessional tasks associated with the chosen fields of learning. - The graduates should be able to demonstrate the acquisition of: cognitive and technical skills required for performing and accomplishing complex tasks relating to the chosen fields of learning, accomplish tasks cognitive and technical skills required to analyze and synthesize ideas and information from a range of sources, act on information to generate solutions to specific problems associated with the chosen fields of learning.
-Application of The graduates should be able to demonstrate the ability to: knowledge and skills • apply the acquired specialized or theoretical knowledge, and a range of cognitive and practical skills to gather quantitative and qualitative data, • select and apply basic methods, tools, materials, and information to formulate solutions to problems related to the chosen field(s) of learning.
-Generic learning The graduates should be able to demonstrate the ability to: outcomes • listen carefully, read texts related to the chosen fields of learning analytically and present complex information in a clear and concise manner to different groups/audiences, • communicate in writing and orally the information, arguments, and results of the experiments and studies conducted accurately and effectively to specialist and non-specialist audience, • meet own learning needs relating to the chosen field(s) of learning, work/ vocation, and an area of professional practice, • pursue self-paced and self directed learning to upgrade knowledge and skills required for pursuing higher level of education and training, critically evaluate the essential theories, policies, and practices by following scientific approach to knowledge development, • make judgement and take decision, based on the analysis and evaluation of information, for determining solutions to a variety of unpredictable problems associated with the chosen fields of learning, taking responsibility for the nature and quality of outputs.
-Constitutional, The graduates should be able to demonstrate the ability to: humanistic, ethical and • embrace constitutional, humanistic, ethical, and moral values, and practice these values in life, moral values • take a position regarding these values, • formulate arguments in support of actions to address issues relating the ethical and moral issues relating to the chosen fields of learning, including environmental and sustainable development issues, from multiple perspectives.
-Employment ready The graduates should be able to demonstrate the acquisition of knowledge and essential skills set that are necessary to: skills, and • take up job/employment relating to the chosen fields of study or professional practice requiring the exercise of full personal responsibility for entrepreneurship skills the completion of tasks and for the outputs of own work, and full responsibility for the group task/work as a member of the group/ team, and mindset exercise self- management within the guidelines of study and work contexts, • supervise the routine work of others, taking some responsibility for the evaluation and improvement of work or study activities.
+Elements of the Descriptors Level 5 Undergraduate Diploma Knowledge and The graduates should be able to demonstrate the acquisition of: understanding theoretical and technical knowledge in broad multidisciplinary contexts within the chosen fields of learning, deeper knowledge and understanding of one of the learning areas and its underlying principles and theories, • procedural knowledge required for performing skilled or paraprofessional tasks associated with the chosen fields of learning.
+Skills required to perform The graduates should be able to demonstrate the acquisition: and accomplish tasks • cognitive and technical skills required for performing and accomplishing complex tasks relating to the chosen fields of learning. cognitive and technical skills required to analyze and synthesize ideas and information from a range of sources. act on information to generate solutions to specific problems associated with the chosen fields of learning.
+Application of knowledge The graduates should be able to demonstrate the acquisition of: and skills • apply the acquired specialized or theoretical knowledge, and a range of cognitive and practical skills to gather quantitative and qualitative data, select and apply basic methods, tools, materials, and information to formulate solutions to problems related to the chosen field(s) of learning Generic learning outcomes The graduates should be able to demonstrate the ability to: • listen carefully, read texts related to the chosen fields of learning analytically and present complex information in a clear and concise manner to different groups/audiences, • communicate in writing and orally the information, arguments, and results of the experiments and studies conducted accurately and effectively to specialist and non-specialist audience. meet own learning needs relating to the chosen field(s) of learning, work/vocation, and an area of professional practice, pursue self-paced and self directed learning to upgrade knowledge and skills required for pursuing higher level of education and training. critically evaluate the essential theories, policies, and practices by following scientific approach to knowledge development. make judgement and take decision, based on the analysis and evaluation of information, for determining solutions to a variety of unpredictable problems associated with the chosen fields of learning, taking responsibility for the nature and quality of outputs.
+Constitutional, humanistic, The graduates should be able to demonstrate the acquisition of: ethical and moral values embrace constitutional, humanistic, ethical, and moral values, and practice these values in life, take a position regarding these values, formulate arguments in support of actions to address issues relating the ethical and moral issues relating to the chosen fields of learning, including environmental and sustainable development issues, from multiple perspectives.
+Employment ready skills, The graduates should be able to demonstrate the acquisition of: and entrepreneurship skills knowledge and essential skills set that are necessary to: and mindset • take up job/employment relating to the chosen fields of study or professional practice requiring the exercise of full personal responsibility for the completion of tasks and for the outputs of own work, and full responsibility for the group task/work as a member of the group/ team. exercise self- management within the guidelines of study and work contexts. • supervise the routine work of others, taking some responsibility for the evaluation and improvement of work or study activities.